jonathanolson/slither/notes/patterns.md

   - Generate:
     - HEY HEY -- highlander can be added like "only"?
     - Current:
-      - getImpliedSectorGeneralBoardRules 1 10 [kitty 0] <--- check if last of type? (did... we have some gaps?)
+      - getImpliedSectorGeneralBoardRules 1 10 [kitty 0] <--- waiting on 1,2 and 1,10
       - getOnlyImpliedSectorHexBoardRules 1 0 [kitty 1]
       - getImpliedColorHexBoardRules 1 0 [kitty 2] <--- #132, but OMG it is chugging!!!
       - getImpliedGeneralBoardRules 2 6 [kitty 3]